 I wanted to make paleo pork ribs, so I used a homemade sugar-free apple barbecue sauce which you can make ahead of time or while the ribs are enjoying their spice rub or cooking in the oven.
 I always make a big batch and store it in the fridge to enjoy for the next week or two.

-By all means, use a store-bought barbecue sauce and there are many sugar-free, healthy versions on the market these days.
-On Amazon US, check out Primal Kitchen brand or Guy’s Award-Winning Sugar-Free BBQ Sauce, or this brand in the UK.
+By all means, use a store-bought barbecue sauce as there are many sugar-free, healthy versions on the market these days.
+On Amazon US, check out Guy’s Award-Winning Sugar-Free BBQ Sauce.

 What To Serve Pork Ribs With